RETURN TO THE PLANET OF THE APES

 Beneath's movie poster. |

-much as the original; leading Fox to request additional sequels.
-Three more
+original; leading Fox to request additional sequels.
+Three more movies

 significantly decreasing budget.
 The series took the characters of Zira and